 When Aussies get into debt, their minds immediately jump to bankruptcy.
 However, there are plenty of options to avoid bankruptcy.
 Declaring bankruptcy is commonly viewed as ‘the easy way out’ of debt but there is nothing easy about bankruptcy.
 The process is stressful, lengthy and involves several rules and restrictions you have to live by.

 Bankruptcy is life changing, disruptive and can leave you with little freedom.
-Bankruptcy can provide a solid foundation from which to rebuild their wealth and may also be the right debt relief solution if you cannot come to a satisfactory arrangement with your creditors.
+But it can also provide a solid foundation from which to rebuild your wealth and may also be the right debt relief solution if you cannot come to a satisfactory arrangement with your creditors.
 For everyone else, it’s best to avoid bankruptcy.
-We have put together five main reasons why to avoid bankruptcy.
+We have put together five reasons to avoid bankruptcy.

 1. If you don’t avoid bankruptcy it could affect your employment